It’s easy to assume that debts owed to the federal government can’t be discharged in bankruptcy.

 Government debts that survive bankruptcy

 Fines and penalties owed to a government that are imposed to punish, rather than compensate, can’t be discharged in Chapter 7.
 There is an exception for tax penalties: if the tax is dischargeable or the event that triggered the penalty occurred more than three years ago, the penalty can be wiped out.
 11 USC 523(a)(7).
-In Chapter 13, fines and penalties are dischargeable.
+In Chapter 13, all tax penalties are dischargeable.

 Trust fund payroll taxes are never dischargeable in bankruptcy.
 The trust fund portion of payroll taxes is the taxes withheld from the employee’s paycheck for payment to the government.
 Officers of corporations who short the government for trust fund taxes can be personally liable for shortfall.